Andrew McCarthy: Writing

 McCarthy began travel writing and served as an Editor at Large at National Geographic Traveler magazine.
 In 2010, McCarthy was escorted out of an underground church in Lalibela, Ethiopia, for entering the site without documentation.
 He had been in the church on assignment for the travel magazine Afar.
 McCarthy's book The Longest Way Home: One Man's Quest for the Courage to Settle Down was published in 2012.

 In February 2015, National Geographic published McCarthy's account, titled "A Song for Ireland", of his return to the house in the townland of Lacka West in the parish of Duagh in County Kerry in Ireland from which his great-grandfather John McCarthy had emigrated in the late 1800s.

 McCarthy has received several awards from SATW (Society of American Travel Writers), including Travel Journalist of the Year in 2010.

 In 2017, Algonquin Books published McCarthy's YA novel, Just Fly Away.
 The novel became a New York Times bestseller.

 McCarthy's memoir about his life and career in the 1980s, titled Brat: An '80s Story, was released in May 2021 by Grand Central Publishing.

 In 2023, Grand Central Publishing released Walking with Sam: A Father, a Son, and Five Hundred Miles Across Spain, McCarthy's memoir about walking the Camino de Santiago with his son Sam in the summer of 2021.

+In March 2026, McCarthy published Who Needs Friends?
+An Unscientific Examination of Male Friendship across America, which he presents as an effective antidote to toxic masculinity and the manosphere.